 GeneCards Summary for ELN Gene

 ELN (Elastin) is a Protein Coding gene.
 Diseases associated with ELN include Supravalvular Aortic Stenosis and Cutis Laxa, Autosomal Dominant 1.
-Among its related pathways are ERK Signaling and Integrin Pathway.
+Among its related pathways are Integrin Pathway and Collagen chain trimerization.
 Gene Ontology (GO) annotations related to this gene include extracellular matrix structural constituent and extracellular matrix constituent conferring elasticity.

 UniProtKB/Swiss-Prot Summary for ELN Gene

 Major structural protein of tissues such as aorta and nuchal ligament, which must expand rapidly and recover completely.
 Molecular determinant of the late arterial morphogenesis, stabilizing arterial structure by regulating proliferation and organization of vascular smooth muscle (By similarity).